maxvfischer/DIY-ai-art/README.md

 ![xavier_5](./tutorial_images/setup_computer/xavier_5.svg)

-Now, change your current directory to where you downloaded and un-zipped the image (usually ~/Downloads).
+Now, change your current directory to where you downloaded and un-zipped the OS image.

 ![xavier_6](./tutorial_images/setup_computer/xavier_6.svg)